 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 If you need something to help you drift off at the end of the day, a white noise machine is a great place to start.
+Their soothing sounds can help block out pesky background noises that can easily keep you awake (like your upstairs neighbor’s loud stomping or your partner’s never-ending snoring).

-Introducing: The winners
+Introducing: The white noise machine winners

 - Best overall: LectroFan Classic